تعاملات دیپلماتیک

 Research Objective

-In response to this question, this study posits a specific hypothesis is grounded in the immediate and comprehensive nature of the international response:
+In response, this study posits a specific hypothesis grounded in the immediate and comprehensive nature of the international response:

 The primary effects of the conflict between the Russian Federation and the Republic of Ukraine on global sport are threefold: (1) the prohibition of national sports teams from participating in international events; (2) the systematic exclusion of Russian athletes from major competitions, including the Olympics; and (3) the imposition of significant pressure and restrictions on Russian-owned commercial entities, clubs, and influential sports figures in the international sports market.

-By investigating this hypothesis, the research aims to contribute to the specialized literature of International Relations, particularly in the subfield of Sport Diplomacy and soft power studies, by providing a detailed, contemporary case study of how geopolitics directly overrides the purported political neutrality of international sporting bodies.
+By investigating this hypothesis, the research aims to contribute to the specialized literature of International Relations, particularly in the subfield of sport diplomacy and soft power studies, by providing a detailed and contemporary case study of how geopolitics directly overrides the purported political neutrality of international sporting bodies.

 Research Methodology